HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 > This query has the exact same meaning as `k(Y)`, since the variable names have no inherent meanings anyway.
 Prolog does this to create a goal containing variables guaranteed to be unused anywhere else.
-This removes any ambiguity with other variables named `Y` (no other variable is named `Y` but Prolog still does this anyway).
+This removes any ambiguity with other variables named `Y` (no other variable is named `Y`, but Prolog still does this anyway).

 Prolog goes through the whole knowledge base from top to bottom and from left to right, attempting to unify the current goal, `k(_G34)` to a fact or a head of a rule.
 In this case since there are no facts `k(_G34)` can unify with, it unifies with the head (or the conclusion) of a rule, `k(X) :- f(X), g(X), h(X)`.

 > Since there are no other facts or rule heads that can be unified with the goal `k(_G34)` Prolog's proof search doesn't branch out.

 Since this is a rule, we can prove that `k(_G34)` is true by proving the premises, ` f(_G34), g(_G34), h(_G34)`.
 This gives Prolog three new goals, proving the conjunction of the predicates,  `f(_G34), g(_G34), h(_G34)`